Nicotine Replacement Therapy: Can it help someones addiction?

 Nicotine patches are worn on the skin so that the body can absorb nicotine from them.
 Patches are a continuous process that can last up to 24 hours.
 The nicotine patch is available in three sizes; the biggest one being 15 or 25mg, which is a 16-hour patch and should be used only during the day.
 A 21mg is a 24-hour patch, and can be utilized during the day and overnight.
-Furthermore, the third type of patch is the pre-quit patch, which is designed to help you prepare for the quitting process two weeks before you start the nicotine replacement therapy.
+Furthermore, the third type of patch is the pre-quit patch, which is designed to help one prepare for the quitting process two weeks before starting the nicotine replacement therapy.

-What are Nicotine Gums, Lozenges, Mouth Sprays and Inhalators?
+Nicotine Gums, Lozenges, Mouth Sprays and Inhalators

 Nicotine gums, lozenges, mouth sprays and inhalators have one thing in common; all of these supplements provide nicotine through the lining of the mouth.
 More specifically, one has to chew the gum for the nicotine to be released and absorbed, while the lozenge should be sucked on, and the spray sprayed onto the inner linings of the mouth.

 Sadly, even though the nicotine replacement therapy is an effective method which greatly aids the quitting process, it does come with a host of side effects that may include: